rony182/data_analysis_practice/README.md

 The purpose of writing this software was to apply data analysis techniques to real-world datasets, enhancing my skills in data manipulation, visualization, and interpretation.
 This project serves as a practical application of my programming abilities and helps me understand the quantitative aspects that influence player valuations and team performances in professional football.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the data set, the questions and answers, the code running and a walkthrough of the code.}

 [Software Demo Video](https://www.youtube.com/watch?v=8cHxe90TfDA)

 # Data Analysis Results

-## Which players have shown the most improvement over the last season?
+* Which players have shown the most improvement over the last season?
 - I found that players like Mauro Icardi and Santiago Gimenez showed significant improvements in goals scored from the previous season.
 ## How do changes in performance metrics correlate with market value changes?
-- There was a moderate correlation, suggesting that improvements in performance metrics like goals and assists are positively associated with increases in player market values.
+* There was a moderate correlation, suggesting that improvements in performance metrics like goals and assists are positively associated with increases in player market values.

 # Development Environment